gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 - Under Search Paths, ensure that the LoginWithAmazon.framework directory is in the Framework Search Paths.
 For example:
 - In the main menu, click Product and select Build.
 The build should complete successfully.
 - [Add a URL Scheme to Your App Property List](https://developer.amazon.com/public/apis/engage/login-with-amazon/docs/create_ios_project.html#add_url_scheme)
-- Get Amazon API key for your iOS app
+- Get Amazon API key for your iOS app.
+There is only one key for iOS.

 ## Installation